Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Introduction

-The rest of the paper is structured as follows.
-The next section will provide the methodological background and introduces our cost-function approach.
+The next section develops our cost-function approach.
 Section \ref{sec:scale_use_evidence} empirically assesses respondents' scale interpretations.
-Section \ref{sec:wellbase_evidence} describes \textit{WellBase} and present our results based on it.
+Section \ref{sec:wellbase_evidence} describes \textit{WellBase} and presents our results based on it.
+Section \ref{sec:guidelines} shows how to implement our approach in practice and provides some guidance for assessing robustness to non-linear scale transformations via an illustrative example.
 Section \ref{sec:discussion} concludes.
 The appendices provide proofs, additional discussion, and further results.
-Early versions of Stata routines for our proposed robustness analyses are available at: \href{https://github.com/casparwarwick/rr_utility}{{link}}.
+Replication codes are available \href{https://osf.io/u2kh5}{{here}}.